saiessamaraju/CoinTracker_Assignment/README.md

 Conclusion :

 This project demonstrates a clean, maintainable approach to building a wallet tracking service with clear separation of concerns and real-world blockchain integration.
 The architecture is intentionally kept simple while remaining extensible for future production-grade enhancements.

+Assumptions Made During Development

+1.The application is designed as a single-user, local prototype, so wallet ownership, authentication, and access control are intentionally out of scope.
+2.Only Bitcoin mainnet addresses are supported.
+Testnet and other networks are excluded to keep validation and blockchain queries straightforward.
+3.Wallet addresses are validated using format-based checks only (legacy and SegWit patterns).
+Deeper validation such as checksum verification or on-chain existence is delegated to the blockchain data provider.
+4.Wallet data (balance and transaction count) is fetched on demand rather than continuously synchronized.
+This avoids unnecessary background processing and ensures up-to-date results when queried.
+5.Only confirmed balances are returned, as provided by the external API, and unconfirmed or mempool transactions are not included.
+6.Transaction history is treated as an aggregate metric (total transaction count) rather than storing individual transactions, which keeps the data model simple and avoids large storage overhead for high-activity wallets.
+7.SQLite is used for persistence under the assumption that this is a lightweight demo environment.
+The schema is intentionally minimal and optimized for fast local setup rather than horizontal scalability.
+8.The system assumes reasonable API availability from the blockchain provider and does not implement retries or rate-limit handling beyond basic timeout protection.
+9.The application is expected to be run in a trusted local or development environment, so advanced security measures such as API authentication, encryption at rest, and request throttling are not implemented.